Axia-Tech/AXIA-wiki/docs/learn/learn-parathreads.md

 last two states with relatively minimal effort since the difference is more of an economic distinction than a technological one.

-Parathreads have the exact same benefits for connecting to AXIASolar that a full parachain has.
+Parathreads have the exact same benefits for connecting to AXIACoin that a full parachain has.
-Namely, it is able to send messages to other para{chain,threads} through XCMP and it is secured under the full economic security of AXIASolar's validator set.
+Namely, it is able to send messages to other para{chain,threads} through XCMP and it is secured under the full economic security of AXIACoin's validator set.

 The difference between parachains and parathreads is economic.
-Parachains must be registered through a normal means of AXIASolar, i.e. governance proposal or parachain slot auction.
+Parachains must be registered through a normal means of AXIACoin, i.e. governance proposal or parachain slot auction.
 Parathreads have a fixed fee for registration that would realistically be much lower than the cost of acquiring a parachain slot.
 Similar to how SOLAR are locked for the duration of parachain slots and then returned to the winner of the auction, the deposit for a parathread will be returned to the parathread after the conclusion of its term.

-Registration of the parathread does not guarantee anything more than the registration of the parathread code to the AXIASolar Relay Chain.
+Registration of the parathread does not guarantee anything more than the registration of the parathread code to the AXIACoin Relay Chain.
 When a parathread progresses by producing a new block, there is a fee that must be paid in order to participate in a per-block auction for inclusion in the verification of the next Relay Chain block.
 All parathreads that are registered are competing in this auction for their parathread to be included for progression.